Rachel and the Stranger—William Holden, Robert Mitchum, Loretta Young, Gary Gray (1948; Dir: Norman Foster)

 Mitchum comes off as a more attractive character here than Holden, who spends most of the film seeming stiff and grumpy.
 Maybe part of that’s how the parts are written.
 You could easily see Van Heflin in the Holden part, too.
 Mitchum’s singing voice proves to be pleasant enough.
 It’s unclear who the stranger of the title is—presumably Fairways?
 But Rachel’s new husband is also a stranger to her.
 And Rachel is never given a last name, other than “Mrs. Harvey” once she is married.
 If you like Loretta Young in this western, try her in the 1945 sort-of-comedy with Gary Cooper, Along Came Jones.
 She plays a strong woman in that one, too.

 Some see similarities to Rebecca, with a new wife living in the shadow of the now-deceased first wife and a conflagration at the end.
 There might also be thematic similarities with The Sound of Music.
 But that could also be over-analyzing a fairly simple and straightforward film.
 Based on a story by Howard Fast; screenplay by Waldo Salt.
 In black and white.
 Filmed around Eugene, Oregon.
 Short, at 83 minutes.
 Despite its low budget, the film became RKO’s most successful film of 1948, making over $350,000.
-Released briefly on DVD in 2008, it now has very limited availability.
+Released briefly on DVD in 2008, that DVD now has very limited availability.
+As of April 2020, it is now available on blu-ray.